Measuring the Driving Forces of Predictive Performance: Application to Credit Scoring: Abstract

 \section{Abstract}

-In credit scoring, machine learning models are known to outperform standard parametric models.
-As they condition access to credit, banking supervisors and internal model validation teams need to monitor their predictive performance and to identify the features with the highest impact on performance.
-To facilitate this, we introduce the XPER methodology to decompose a performance metric (e.g., AUC, $R^2$) into specific contributions associated with the various features of a classification or regression model.
+As they play an increasingly important role in determining access to credit, credit scoring models are under growing scrutiny from banking supervisors and internal model validators.
+These authorities need to monitor the model performance and identify its key drivers.
+To facilitate this, we introduce the XPER methodology to decompose a performance metric (e.g., AUC, $R^2$) into specific contributions associated with the various features of a forecasting model.
 XPER is theoretically grounded on Shapley values and is both model-agnostic and performance metric-agnostic.
 Furthermore, it can be implemented either at the model level or at the individual level.
 Using a novel dataset of car loans, we decompose the AUC of a machine-learning model trained to forecast the default probability of loan applicants.
 We show that a small number of features can explain a surprisingly large part of the model performance.
-Furthermore, we find that the features that contribute the most to the predictive performance of the model may not be the ones that contribute the most to individual forecasts (SHAP).
-We also show how XPER can be used to deal with heterogeneity issues and significantly boost out-of-sample performance.
+Notably, the features that contribute the most to the predictive performance of the model may not be the ones that contribute the most to individual forecasts (SHAP).
+Finally, we show how XPER can be used to deal with heterogeneity issues and improve performance.

 \textit{Keywords: Explainability; Credit scoring; Performance metrics; Shapley values }

 \baselineskip=2\normalbaselineskip